ettoredn/container-php-fpm/README.md

 ## Bundled Extensions

+The following extension are included and *enabled by default*:

 - GD with support for WebP, PNG, JPEG
-- BCMath, GMP, ~~PHP Decimal (wait for next Alpine release)~~
+- BCMath, GMP
 - OpenSSL, Sodium, Argon2
 - MySQLi, PDO MySQL
 - OPcache, APCu

-All aforementioned extensions are enabled by defalt.
-The following additional extensions are available but disabled by default:
+Additional extensions are available but *disabled by default*:

+- ~~PHP Decimal (wait for next Alpine release)~~
 - Xdebug (`-dzend_extension=xdebug.so`)
-- Blackfire PHP Probe (`-dextension=blackfire.so`)

 ## Build steps